×

 How do winter tyres work and how to identify them

-Winter tyres are designed to perform better in cold and snowy conditions.
-They have a different tread pattern and rubber compound than regular tyres, which makes them more suitable for driving on icy and wet surfaces.
+Winter tyres have been developed to deliver a performance in cold and wintery conditions.
+In general they are designed with a different tread pattern than summer tyres and have a rubber compound that is higher silica.
+This makes them more suitable for driving on ice and wet surfaces.

 How to identify if I have winter tyres?